 Verify through Automatic FTP Verification:

 Since you are going to install SSL for your shared hosting then you also have FTP login details of your hosting account.
-So put those details (Hostname, user ID, and password, leave the Port and Directory fields unchanged, these details usually contained in the welcome email from the host provider) correctly in the form provided and your domain ownership will be automatically verified.
+So put those details (Hostname, user ID, and password, leave the Port and Directory fields unchanged, these details usually contained in the welcome email from the hosting provider) correctly in the form provided and your domain ownership will be automatically verified.
 After that, your certificate will be successfully generated.
 Download the files to your computer.

 Manual Verification by uploading files: